Nebraska Laws and Incentives for Alternative Fuel Dealer

 Alternative Fuel Vehicle (AFV) and Fueling Infrastructure Loans

-The Nebraska Energy Office administers the Dollar and Energy Saving Loan Program (Program).
-The Program makes low-cost loans available for a variety of alternative fuel projects, including the replacement of conventional vehicles with AFVs; the purchase of new AFVs; the conversion of conventional vehicles to operate on alternative fuels; and the construction or purchase of a fueling station or equipment.
+The Nebraska Energy Office administers the Dollar and Energy Saving Loan Program, which makes low-cost loans available for a variety of alternative fuel projects, including the replacement of conventional vehicles with AFVs; the purchase of new AFVs; the conversion of conventional vehicles to operate on alternative fuels; and the construction or purchase of a fueling station or equipment.
 The maximum loan amount is $750,000 per borrower, and the interest rate is 5% or less.
+For more information, see the Dollar and Energy Saving Loans website.

 Ethanol and Biodiesel Tax Exemption